hsinhaoyu/hhyu_site/content/gallery.md

 {{< youtube BTSUjf6xQKQ >}}

 Fourier analysis says that you don't necessarily need Leonardo da Vinci's mastery of the brush to paint Mona Lisa.
 All that you need is knowing how to paint stripes.
 This video demonstrates that by adding up Fourier components, you can reconstruct the Mona Lisa.
 I made this for a lecture in computational neuroscience.
 See this [post](/posts/fourierdemonstration/).

-{{< youtube uNfnykBJge0 >}}

-This animation illustrates how image motion looks like in the 3D Fourier space.

 {{< youtube bkenhyLFjRQ >}}